Safeguarding

 This Parochial Church Council (PCC) has adopted the safeguarding policies and procedures of the Church of England.

-Church of England Safeguarding page (external link)
+Church of England Safeguarding page (opens in new tab)

-All Saints Staplehurst Safeguarding Policy June 2024 (pdf)
+All Saints Staplehurst Safeguarding Policy June 2024 (PDF opens in new tab)

 Safeguarding Officers: